reposense/RepoSense/docs/DeveloperGuide.md

 ### Parser
 `Parser` contains two classes:
  * [`ArgsParser`](/src/main/java/reposense/parser/ArgsParser.java): Parses the user-supplied command line arguments into a `CliArguments` object.
- * [`CsvParser`](/src/main/java/reposense/parser/CsvParser.java): Parses the the user-supplied CSV config file and produces a list of `RepoConfiguration` for each repository to analyze.
+ * [`CsvParser`](/src/main/java/reposense/parser/CsvParser.java): Parses the the user-supplied CSV config file into a list of `RepoConfiguration` for each repository to analyze.

 ### Git